edfranfdo/automated-customer-triage/README.md

-Subject: AI Feedback Triage System - Project Proposal (README.md)
+Subject: AI Feedback Triage System (README.md)

-# AI Feedback Triage System: Project Proposal
+# AI Feedback Triage System: Project

+## 🎯 Project Objectives
+The primary objective of this project is to build an intelligent automation layer for customer support teams.
+By utilizing LLMs, the system aims to:
+*   **Automate Triage:** Reduce manual ticket sorting time by over 70%.
+*   **Ensure Accuracy:** Utilize Structured Outputs to maintain 100% data integrity for database ingestion.
+*   **Eliminate Hallucinations:** Use RAG to ground all suggested responses in verified company documentation.

+---

 ## Project Overview
 The **AI Feedback Triage System** is an automated web application designed to process, categorize, and prioritize incoming customer feedback (emails, reviews, and support tickets).